The Infosound Broadcast is a frequently-updated blend of audio features on a broad range of sight loss-related subjects, shorter

 they are able to provide further information about the tablet, the app and its content.

-Additionally, Infosound Select is available to hear as a podcast.
-A podcast is a unique file that, once "known" by an Internet browser or
+The full Infosound service is available to hear as a podcast.
+A podcast is a unique file that, once "known" by an

-to be heard and shared.
-We can also update Twitter-users with news of what we are producing and other information
+our latest material to be heard and shared.
+We can also update Twitter-users with news of what we are producing

 A fair number of local talking newspapers and magazines, as well as some community and hospital radio